 Great work!
 You now have an awesome customized WooCommerce checkout page!

 There’s 1 one more step until your new checkout page is ready to take orders.
-You need to set it as your default checkout page in the WooCommerce plugin.
+You need to set it as your default checkout page in WooCommerce.

-To do that, navigate to WooCommerce » Settings and click on the Advanced tab.
-Next, go to the Checkout page heading, and choose the page you just made from the drop-down menu.
+To do that, navigate to WooCommerce > Settings > Advanced > Page Setup.
+Find the Checkout page dropdown and choose the page you just created in SeedProd.

 Remember to click the Save Changes button to store your settings.